 - Plane parts

-Due to the nature of security, the exact products and procedures used for creating military equipment require secrecy.
-However, this sector can gain benefits from using CNC machining such as quick upgrades, long-lasting parts, creation of parts from robust materials and mass output of approved parts that require tight tolerances.
-The military is among the industries with CNC machinery that may require regular upgrades of the devices, allowing this sector to keep up with the need to have the latest technology to supply the best homeland protection.
+High-security measures require secrecy surrounding the exact procedures and products used in creating military equipment.
+However, this sector can gain benefits from using CNC machining, such as efficient upgrades, long-lasting parts made of tough materials and the mass manufacturing of approved parts that require precise tolerances.
+The military is among the industries with CNC machinery that may require regular device upgrades.
+Precise machining and prototype capabilities allow the defense sector to use the latest technology and supply the best homeland protection.

 6. Electronics Industry

 While machining can create large parts, it also excels as an option for designing small components, such as those the electronics industry uses.
-With such small portions, some elements will require laser precision to achieve the fine accuracy — up to 10 micrometers — required.
+Modern technological advances rely on small, lightweight parts and devices with laser-precise proportions under 10 micrometers, all of which CNC machining can deliver.